 Cardiorespiratory symptoms at rest, particularly with positional changes, suggest significant airway and vascular obstruction and limited physiologic reserve.
 Cardiac arrest or respiratory failure can occur, particularly in patients receiving sedatives or undergoing general anesthesia.

 Rarely, esophageal varices may develop.
-These are “downhill” varices based on the ...
+These are “downhill” varices ...